 1: Directive leadership

 In this leadership style, the leader knows exactly what must be done, how tasks must be performed and what the deadline is.
-This means that he provides his employees with clear guidelines with regard to the processes and tells them what’s expected of them and how best to carry out their tasks.
+This means that he provides her or his employees with clear guidelines with regard to the processes and tells them what’s expected of them and how best to carry out their tasks.
 The employees get close supervision.
 Therefore, this management style is more suited for very inexperienced employees who need guidance and to be checked on regularly.

 2: Supportive leadership